 To fulfill this mission, the Committee and Leaders of Cub Scout Pack 156 are committed to providing a quality, year-round program of Cub Scouting activities.
 Special emphasis is placed on Character Development, Physical Fitness, Citizenship and Family.

-The Boy Scouts of America began Cub Scouting more than 75 years ago.
-The purposes of Cub Scouting state that Parents, Leaders and Organizations work together to achieve the following:
+The Scout BSA (formely known as Boy Scouts of America) began Cub Scouting more than 75 years ago.
+The purpose of Cub Scouting state that Parents, Leaders and Organizations work together to achieve the following:

 Groups of 4 to 8 scouts meet weekly together as a Den.
 Each den is led by a Den Leader and an Assistant Den Leader.
 Dens in Pack 156 meet on weeks when we do not have a Pack meeting.